 5. The Water Heater Doesn’t Heat the Water

 Hot and warm water are vital necessities for any home.
 Without warm water, a person is unable to take a shower or wash their hands.
 They also will not be able to wash laundry or clean their dishes.
 Most people take warm water for granted and do not think about it unless it is not there.
+If the water heater isn’t doing its job of heating water, it’s possible the water heater is broken.

 Some of the most common causes of the water not being hot include a thermostat that is not adjusted properly, a broken heating element, or a tank that is too small for the size of the house.
 The first two issues are easy to fix and do not require the unit to be replaced completely.
 However, if the third issue is the culprit, then a new water heater is likely the best solution.